zendframework/zf2-documentation/docs/languages/en/modules/zend.module-manager.module-autoloader.rst

 -----------------------

 If you are using the provided ``Zend\ModuleManager\Listener\DefaultListenerAggregate``, then it is very simple to set up the module autoloader.
-You simply need to provide an array of module paths, either absolute or relative to the application's root, for the module autoloader to check when loading modules.
+You need to provide an array of module paths, either absolute or relative to the application's root, for the module autoloader to check when loading modules.
 The default listener aggregate will take care of instantiating and registering the module autoloader for you.